KesavarajConcentrix/TimesheetApp/README.md

 Python dependencies summary:

-Install once in your virtualenv or system: pip install pandas openpyxl pyinstaller
+Install once in your virtualenv or system: open windows powershell and run the following command.
+$ pip install pandas openpyxl pyinstaller

+After installing the dependencies, clone the repo and run the following command to launch the app.
+$ python app.py